carpentries-incubator/high-dimensional-stats-r/episodes/08-mixture-models.md

 labelling each point as belonging to one or the other distribution.
 How can we do that?
 Well, it might help to think about how we'd fit a distribution to unimodal data first.
-It's not uncommon to see data that's roughly normally distributed:
+It's not uncommon to see data that's roughly normally distributed.
+For example, cancer volume in a clinical trial might be normally distributed:

 ~~~
-Warning: Removed 2 rows containing missing values (geom_bar).
+set.seed(66)
+volume <- rnorm(200)
+hist(volume, breaks = "FD")
 ~~~
-{: .warning}
+{: .language-r}

 <img src="../fig/rmd-08-unimodal-1.png" title="Alt" alt="Alt" width="432" style="display: block; margin: auto;" />

 For data like these, we could
-use the empirical standard deviation and mean.
+simply measure the mean and standard deviation of the data using `mean` and `sd`.
 However, we might not always see data that looks exactly normal; we might want to fit a different type of distribution where the parameters can't be estimated quite so simply.
 We can use the concept of likelihood to optimise the parameters of any distribution.
-Mathematically, we are trying to find that Specifically, we find the set of parameters (in this case, mean and standard deviation) that best fit the data.
+Specifically, we find the set of parameters (in this case, mean and standard deviation) that best fit the data.